 Once you know the answers to these questions, you can do enough research to eliminate some of the vendors.
 Our Buyer’s Guide to Voice Analytics lists important questions to ask vendors while going through the vetting process.

-Getting started with voice analytics
+Getting started with your new voice analytics platform

 After selecting the desired software, what’s next?

-Purchasing a platform is one thing, getting it to the live operation stage is another.
+Purchasing a voice analytics platform is one thing, getting it to the live operation stage is another.
 Ideally, it’s best to work with those who offer standard implementation services for the software.
 Invest in a solution that offers first-class technical capabilities, as well as extensive support and training on how best to put the technology to work.

-Tethr’s industry starter kits and playbooks accelerate realization of improvements and provide a framework for continued improvement.
+Tethr’s industry starter kits and playbooks accelerate the realization of improvements and provide a framework for continued improvement.
 Tethr comes standard with hundreds of pre-built insight categories based on more than a decade of service, sales and CX research.

 Whether you have never used voice analytics technology before, or you’re reconsidering your current solution, be sure to evaluate which software meets your business needs, your business goals and is best tailored to supporting a winning customer experience.
 Check out our Buyer’s Guide to Voice Analytics to learn how to avoid the pitfalls of voice analytics investments.